drug-design/course/docs/chapters/structure-based-design.md

 ### Design of Peptide-Like Structures

-The information provided by the X-ray complex of MVT-101 with the protease gave the impetus to the discovery of potent peptidomimetic molecules.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/design-peptide-like-structures-5a1bbce8'><i class='fa fa-play' aria-hidden='true'></i></button>The information provided by the X-ray complex of MVT-101 with the protease gave the impetus to the discovery of potent peptidomimetic molecules.
 Peptide-like structures were designed to anchor not only to Ile-50 and Ile-50' but also to Asp-25 and Asp-25' , that stabilize the "closed" conformation of the enzyme.

 ![](https://media.drugdesign.org/course/structure-based-design/snap_v1_c6_9_9_s1.png){: loading=lazy }